bcw222/chromium-website/site/getting-involved/become-a-committer/index.md

 for other reasons that you might get your committership revoked).

 Being a committer is something that a person is, not something an email address or account is.
-This means that you can be a committer under multiple email addresses, and you can change your address, without needing each address to be re-nominated.
-To do so, send an email to accounts@chromium.org.
+However, for security purposes, committers are granted committer privileges under a single email addresses.
+Committers can change their address by sending an email to accounts@chromium.org.

 If you have questions about this process, you can ask on community@chromium.org and people there will be happy to help you.